Azure Orchestrator

 Image | $DATAOPS_AZURE_RUNNER_IMAGE |

-The Azure orchestrator is a flexible orchestrator that includes the following functionality:
+The Azure orchestrator includes the following functionality:

 - DataOps Vault functionality that allows scripts to retrieve variables from the vault